Sunita-S-Gouda/mca1st-demo/README.md

 # mca1st-demo
-this is my 2nd git repository
+This is my 2nd git repository
+Author-Sunita